 - API requests from mobile devices

-- Internal, admin-like requests
+- Internal, administration-type requests

 - Backend processing such as billing pipelines and data analysis